Matt-Jennings-GitHub/Digit-Classification/README.md

 # Digit-Classification
 Applying a CNN written in Keras (TF backend) to classify digits from the MNIST dataset.
+Current strucutre gives Validation Accuracy over 99.3%.